ibm-cloud-docs/EventStreams/mirroring.md

 Updating a topic selection replaces the current set of patterns.
 {: note}

-To remove the selection so that no topics are mirrored, use the `--none` option with the CLI, or an empty pattern with the Administration REST API:
+To remove the selection so that no topics are mirrored, use the `--none` option with the CLI, or an empty pattern with the Administration REST API, as follows.

 ```sh
 ibmcloud es mirroring-topic-selection-set --none